Summertime Construction Crime: How to Deter Jobsite Theft

 A recent spree of construction-related crimes in the news begs the question: What should you be doing to prevent jobsite theft?

 Summer construction season is undoubtedly upon us.
 For many construction pros, the end of spring means longer hours, more than enough hard work, and a-few-too-many heat waves to go along with it.
 It is hard to drive down a city block in the summer and not see some form of construction.
-More work means more jobsites, which means more places for potential thieves to target, and even during the pandemic, the rise in construction projects has led to a spate of new construction crimes.
+More work means more jobsites, which means more places for potential thieves to target.

 Lock Up Everything